spencerdouglas7/spencerdouglas7.github.io/README.md

 ### Stephen Gould Rate Tracker (Web application)

   Designed and developed independently in coordination with SGI employees.
-Currently in early beta testing at SGI.
-Will be used to track & monitor rate production data, audit production over time, and generate reports for products produced/packed in-house.
+Currently in use at SGI.
+Used to track & monitor rate production data, audit production over time, and generate reports for products produced/packed in-house.